Meghanagoli/Swasthya--A-assistance-to-Elderly-homes/frontend/README.md

 - **Medication Reminders**: Set reminders for when to take medications to ensure timely doses.
 - **Doctor & Caregiver Communication**: An interface to allow communication between doctors, caregivers, and the elderly.
 - **Reports & Analytics**: Generate reports on health statistics and overall well-being for caregivers and medical staff.
-- **User Authentication**: Secure login system for different roles (caregivers,elder homes, medical staff).
+- **User Authentication**: Secure login system for different roles (caregivers, elderly homes, medical staff).

 ## Tech Stack

 - **Frontend**: React.js (for the dynamic user interface)
 - **Backend**: Node.js with Express.js (for handling API requests)
 - **Database**: MongoDB (for storing user and health data)
-- **Machine Learning**: Used for health predictions, detecting potential health issues.
+- **Machine Learning**: Used for health predictions and detecting potential health issues.

 ## Installation

 To get started with the project, follow these steps: